Weight management ,

 How Does Adiponectin Help with Weight Management?

-In addition, low levels of adiponectin are seen in those with high levels of bad cholesterol and low levels of good cholesterol.
+Losing weight increases the levels of adiponectin in the blood, and therefore may help to lower associated health risks.
+Additionally, low levels of adiponectin are seen in those with high levels of bad cholesterol and low levels of good cholesterol.

 How is Adiponectin Activated?